 These are only some of the many clamp types you can use.
 Whatever project you are working on, be sure that there is a clamp that fits your needs.
 Here we have described the ones that are the most popular today.

-- Firm even pressure– If you don’t want your project to slit through the clamp, make sure to apply the pressure at the right angle to the line where the glue is.
+The firm even pressures: If you don’t want your project to slit through the clamp, make sure to apply the pressure at the right angle to the line where the glue is.

-- Clamp-on tight– When you have positioned the clamp, tighten the jaws until they are immovable.
-If you have paste in your project, then you will see some squeezing near the joint, and this shows you that the clamp is tight enough.
+Clamp-on tight: When you have positioned the clamp, tighten the jaws until they are immovable.
+If you have pasted in your project, then you will see some squeezing near the joint, and this shows you that the clamp is tight enough.